ondrej-kvasnovsky/walkers/README.md

 # Walkers

 A "game" that allows users to connect to a shared game board with obstacles and walk around.
 The green dot is you and the red dots are the other players.
+The gray dots are the obstacles.

 [![Watch the demo](https://img.youtube.com/vi/3rGcEy7MA38/maxresdefault.jpg)](https://youtu.be/3rGcEy7MA38)